 It depends on how your kidneys are.
 Being self-cleaning organs, a healthy pair of kidneys won’t require you to go through a restrictive diet.
 On the contrary, it may deprive your body of various essential nutrients.
 So, when do kidneys require flushing?

 The kidneys’ primary function is to filter blood and sieve out excess water along with toxins and other wastes that are generated by the body as urine.
 When there is insufficient water intake, it may become difficult for the kidneys to clear out all of the waste.
 Chronic stress, environmental toxins, and a diet poor in fruits and vegetables can also deter the kidneys from functioning at their optimum capacity (2).
+Kidney detox through herbal remedies may be a beneficial way to support kidney health and maintain a healthy urinary system.
+If you have any medical condition, consult your doctor before using any herbal remedy as a kidney detox to avoid adverse herbal-drug interactions.

 If you suspect that may be the case with your organs, you can tune into your body for signals.
 The following signs may indicate that your kidneys are stressed and can do with a detox (3):